lanstonchu/Citation-Graph-Python/README.md

 3. If the graph doesn't look good, you may want to change figsize and rerun the "last 3 lines only" to save time
 4. Or you may re-run starting from the line "posi={}"
 5. In my code, I set the desired distance between vertices to be 0.7, and I will loop through all vertices for 1.4*x times, where x is the number of vertices.
 You may want to adjust these parameters according to your own requirement in graph quality and run time.
+6. Some references quoted by the paper may not be contained in the database (i.e. [Astrophysics Data System of Harvard][4]), but basically it's fine.
+And in some rare cases, the number of references of a specific paper may exceed 25 in the database, and in those case my program will only extract the first 25 references.

 -----------------------------------------